Let's look at a few examples of queuing theory as it applies to a queue management system.

 - Unstructured queue

 One of the most frustrating systems is probably best portrayed by lining up at a bar.
 There is no organisation, no system, and no visible structure.
 The best you can hope for is that the only one server has a mental list of who arrived and when, or if you can catch her eye before the twenty other people around you.
 If there are multiple servers, it becomes multiple unstructured queues.
 This isn't a fair method of crowd control, and you might be waiting a long time to receive service.
+For your queue structured queues are much better, according to queuing theory.

 - Structured queue